The D-Day Museum and Overlord Embroidery

 Portsmouth’s D-Day Museum is Britain’s only museum dedicated solely to covering all aspects of the D-Day landings in Normandy, France, on 6 June 1944.
 D-Day was a turning point in the Second World War, and a moment when the course of world events depended on the Allied troops taking part.
 Find out more about what you can see in the museum's displays, including the Overlord Embroidery.
 Discover more about D-Day here - including the answer to the question "What does D-Day stand for?"

-Our 2016 D-Day Conference will take place on Saturday 14th May 2016.
+Our 2016 D-Day Conference took place on Saturday 14th May 2016.
+We are now planning next year's conference.
 Find out more here!

 Have a look at D-Day on your Doorstep, our unique new listing of locations throughout the UK that are connected to the D-Day Landings (we encourage you to add your own locations too).